 In order to be a massive success you are going to have to try things you’ve never tried.
 You’re going to have to develop skills you’ve heretofore never needed.
 You’re going to be introduced to issues that you never knew existed.

-I shared with her that this new venture was simply revealing weaknesses or undeveloped skills that were there the whole time, but had no reason to surface.
+I shared with her that this new venture was merely revealing weaknesses or undeveloped skills that were there the whole time, but had no reason to surface.
 I assured her that the exposure of these issues was good because it meant that growth was taking place.
-I encouraged her to not quit, but keep working on those areas and become comfortable.
+I encouraged her not to quit, but keep working on those areas and become comfortable.

 I’m happy to share that she looked me in the eye with absolute conviction and assured me she would never quit.
 She was determined to get the breakthrough.

-The funny thing is that we will never be done with this process.
+The funny thing is that we will never complete this process.
 When we have grown our comfort zone by pushing through discomfort and expanding our skills and abilities, new opportunities will arise that will require us to step outside the circle again.

 Discomfort is a central ingredient of Massive Success.